insanity54/video-website/builder/website/faq/index.md

 It's coming, but it takes a few hours.
 VODs are recorded in the highest quality available, and posted to Futureporn immediately.
 Behind the scenes, Futureporn is transcoding the video to a lower resolution.

+## Who made this website?

+Futureporn is made with love by [Chris "CJ Crispy" Grimmett](https://grimtech.net/about/).

+Are you in need of a web developer?
+I am in need of work!
+Contact me via [e-mail](mailto:chris@grimtech.net) or see [my contact page](https://grimtech.net/contact) for alternative methods.